 7. Picking up things from the floor

-I have a life goal to never pick up things from my classroom floor ever again.
-What is down there is generally questionable in nature, but also I know that I am not the one who made the mess.
+My days of getting on my hands and knees to remove bits of pencil shavings from the carpet are over.
+Now, students know it is their collective responsibility to keep their classroom neat.
 From pencils to tissues to little pieces of paper, students shouldn’t leave for the day without picking it all up.
 Don’t forget those pencils that slow the custodian down and are a tripping hazard!

 8. Carrying backpacks and other personal belongings